Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
 I fear that if we prioritize growth over ethics, we may lose sight of our true mission and the communities we aim to protect."

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
-The tension is palpable as they navigate their differing perspectives.*
+The tension is palpable as they navigate their differing perspectives.
+Isabella often expresses her fears about the implications of Marcus's policies on vulnerable populations, stating, "If we prioritize profit over ethics, we risk leaving vulnerable communities behind."
+This highlights her commitment to social equity and the emotional stakes involved in her advocacy.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."